How to pay off debt

 Start with your why

-Whether it’s health, relationships, or retiring early, write down why you are ready to get serious about tackling debt.
+Find your why, and make the decision to turn your finances around.
+Whatever your reasons — health, relationships, or retiring early — write down why you are ready to get serious about tackling debt.
 This is your north star.

 What sacrifices do I need to make to get out of debt?